NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Forum Romanum

-The Forum Romanum was the bustling center of classical antiquity.
-Everything used to take place here; negotiations, trade, politics, faith, etc. The site now consists entirely of ruins, but you can certainly still imagine how it used to be.
-It is really worthwhile to walk around here for a while and be amazed by the beauty of the impressive ruins.
+The Roman Forum is the bustling center of classical antiquity.
+Everything used to be done here; negotiations, trade, politics, religion, etc. Nowadays, the site consists entirely of ruins, but you can still imagine what it used to be like.
+It is definitely worth spending some time here and being amazed by the beauty of the impressive ruins.

 Rome - Forum Romanum